y15e/y15e.github.io/_posts/2015-01-03-add-google-analytics-tracking-code-on-github-pages-with-jekyll.md

 ---
 layout: post
-title: "Add Google Analytics Tracking Code On Github Pages With Jekyll"
+title: "Add Google Analytics tracking code on github pages with Jekyll"
 ---

-You can embed disqus comment form by following step.
+Google Analytics tracking code can be added with following steps.

 1. Get a tracking code from Google Analytics "Tracking Info" section of your PROPERTY.